Budding relationships aren’t won by text messages alone. But they can be lost.

 This is what happens when people treat texting as an “entertain me” machine.
 Instead of giving any value, insight, or fun, they simply ask one-note questions that show zero personality and make other people feel bored just looking at them.

-(Btw – you can see more examples of this in my free texting guide at 9texts.com)
+(Btw – you can see more examples of this in Matt’s brand new “Momentum Texts” program – click here to grab your copy now)

-You thought you’d grow out of game-playing after 25?
+You thought you’d grow out of game-playing after 30?
 Unfortunately, many people don’t.
-They still think that purposely waiting 3 hours to text back shows they’re “busy”, meanwhile, the guy is getting more and more bored wondering why it’s taking 2 days to have a few lines of conversation.
+They still think that purposely waiting 3 hours to text back shows they’re “busy”, meanwhile, the other person is getting more and more bored wondering why it’s taking 2 days to have a few lines of conversation.

-No, you don’t have to be available to text at all hours of the day, but if you’re busy, just tell him you’ll catch up later (if he’s cool, he’ll get it), then talk properly when you’re next available.
+No, you don’t have to be available to text at all hours of the day, but if you’re busy, just tell them you’ll catch up later (if they’re cool, they’ll get it), then talk properly when you’re next available.

 But the whole: “I’ll wait double the amount of time he takes to reply before I text him back” game?
 That gets real old real fast.